Date of Degree

 Copyright 2011 Eric Thomas Weatherford

 Weatherford, Eric Thomas.
-"Regulation of renin gene expression by CTCF, Nr2f2, Nr2f6, Nr4a1 and maintenance of the renin expressing cell." doctoral dissertation, University of Iowa, 2011.
+"Regulation of renin gene expression by CTCF, Nr2f2, Nr2f6, Nr4a1 and maintenance of the renin expressing cell."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.